Red4mber/Thermite/README.md

 evasion techniques.
 It is written entirely in Rust and so far does not any dependencies at all.

-I do not have any ambition for this project to become a game-breaking tool for red-teams or a high take research project pushing the limits of EDRs, I just do it for the joy of it and to learn cool tricks, I don't even know why you're reading this to be honest
+I do not have any ambition for this project to become a game-breaking tool for red-teams or a high take research project pushing the limits of offensive security as we know it, I just do it for the joy of it and to learn rust programming and some cool hacking tricks

 ## Features

-Well, so far not much ^-^"
-But it's been a week since I started coding, so chill out, it won't be ready soon.

-I finished working on parsing loaded DLLs in memory to extract export function, then wrote a (very)basic function to dynamically retrieve Syscall numbers.
-The assembly part is done, so you should be able to use it to make direct syscalls, but I still need to work on it a little, mostly to clean it up.

-I'll probably work on indirect syscalls next, as it seems like the logical thing to do, but I don't plan much, so far I've been completely winging it, and the result is pretty fine.
+The library is already capable of performing direct syscalls, with dynamic system service number retrieval.
+In the examples folder, there is a file showcasing it's capabilities with a shellcode injector using syscalls.

+so far it does not support 32bit architecture and there's still a lot of stuff that have yet to be implemented, the road is long had of me.

-Feel free to browse the code, I took care to document absolutely everything and wrote detailed documentation for every function so far.
+Feel free to browse the code, I took care to document absolutely everything and wrote detailed comments and documentation for almost everything in the crate.

 I learned a lot while making this, maybe you too, who knows ?
 Knowledge is meant to be shared <3